TheMarex/ba-thesis/text/1_introduction.md

 Static stability is concerned with the stability of objects at rest (e.g. standing), while dynamical stability is concerned with the stability of objects in motion (e.g. walking).
 Deriving a stability criteria for the *static* case is rather simple.
-If the projection of center of mass to the ground is inside the support polygone, the pose is said to be *statically* stable.
+If the projection of center of mass to the ground is inside the support polygon, the pose is said to be *statically* stable.
-The support polygone is the convex hull of all points of the foot that are in contact with the ground.
+The support polygon is the convex hull of all points of the foot that are in contact with the ground.
 However dynamic stability deals with the stability of objects (e.g. in this case robots) in motion.
-In that case more elaborate methodes need to be derived using a description of the dynamics of the robot.
+In that case more elaborate methods need to be derived using a description of the dynamics of the robot.

 There are two basic approaches to derive a trajectory for bipedal walking.
-On the one side are approaches based on direct immitation of a human motion.
+On the one side are approaches based on direct imitation of a human motion.
-First a human test subject is equiped with markers.
+First a human test subject is equipped with markers.
 The marker movements are recorded using motion capturing and mapped to corresponding markers on a humanoid model.
 Since the kinematic structure of a human does not map directly to the kinematic structure of a robot, the resulting trajectory needs to be adapted to the target robot.
 In general only adapting the motion based on the kinematic structure will not yield a dynamically stable motion.
-Different weights and inertia values of the links also need to be considert.
+Different weights and inertia values of the links also need to be considered.
-However this might cause significat modifications of the original trajectory.
+However this might cause significant modifications of the original trajectory.

 On the other side there are completely synthetic approaches.
-Based on simplifing models of the dynamics of a humanoid robot, stability conditions are derived.
+Based on simplified models of the dynamics of a humanoid robot, stability conditions are derived.
-Using disired foot positions or step length and walking speed as input, corresponding trajectories are derived that sattisfy the given stability conditions.
+Using desired foot positions or step length and walking speed as input, corresponding trajectories are derived that satisfy the given stability conditions.
-Most notably in this catagory are approaches based on the Zero Moment Point using a so called Pattern Generator.
+Most notably in this category are approaches based on the Zero Moment Point using a so called Pattern Generator.
 In section \ref{section:walking-models} the ZMP is derived for different simplified dynamic models.
-Fundermental for this approach is the insight, that the dynamics of bipedal walking can be approximated sufficiently by an inverted pendulum.
+Fundamental for this approach is the insight, that the dynamics of bipedal walking can be approximated sufficiently by an inverted pendulum.
 The model views the center of mass as the head of the pendulum, while the base is attached to the support foot.
 Thus the task of walking can be formalized as moving the base of the pendulum while keeping it upright.

-In reality executing a trajectory that was obtained by either methode is not easy.
+In reality executing a trajectory that was obtained by either method is not easy.
 For one, the models to approximate the dynamics of a complex robot might be inaccurate.
 Also the environment the robot operates in might not match the assumptions completely.
-For example a convinient assumption is that the ground is completely flat.
+For example a convenient assumption is that the ground is completely flat.
 This is rarely the case and needs to be controlled for.
-Thus a stabilizer is needed to adapt the trajectory to the disturbences.
+Thus a stabilizer is needed to adapt the trajectory to the disturbances.
-Most stabilizer for estabilished robotic platforms are closed source and very robot specific.
-Notabliy various iterations of stabilzers based on modifying an already dynamically stable pattern where proposed by Kajita and Miura et. al.
+Most stabilizer for established robotic platforms are closed source and very robot specific.
+Notably various iterations of stabilizers based on modifying an already dynamically stable pattern where proposed by Kajita and Miura et. al.
 (\cite{kajita2010biped}, \cite{miura2011human} and \cite{kajita2012evaluation})

-While a stabilizer can deal with continous small disturbances, a robot may encounter short but severe distrubances.
-These distrubances can be viewed as pushes.
-Pratt et. al. estabilished the concept of a Capture Point, that can be used to recover from such disturbances.
+While a stabilizer can deal with continuous small disturbances, a robot may encounter short but severe disturbances.
+These disturbances can be viewed as pushes.
+Pratt et. al. established the concept of a Capture Point, that can be used to recover from such disturbances.

 This thesis presents a software framework that implements rudimentary support for each component.
-They are integrated into a dynamic simulation environment and evaluted.
+They are integrated into a dynamic simulation environment and evaluated.